DavidRizko/DavidRizko.github.io/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

+JUSTIFICATION OF CSS ERRORS:
+All my css errors are from the exact same problem which is not actually an issue at all.
+It stems from the fact that my background is contrasted badly with my text color, but the bootstrap element I'm using, which is a card in all of my project pages, is using a color that puts an immense amount of focus onto words, contrary to what the errors are trying to show.
+They all say the contrast difference needs to be checked, but essentially, it checks the wrong background color in comparison with the text color.
+The other erros I am getting are text decoration problems of hyperlinks which I have found that changing them would actually confuse the user viewing the portfolio rather than help them read it better.

 13/13
 - 1/1 Readme
 - 2/2 Basic HTML content